skinnybeans/aws_exam_notes/content/AWS-architect-associate.md

   - Recommended that all instances are of same type
   - All instance must be in same AZ

 - Spread placement groups
   - Use for placing instances on separate hardware
   - Can be spread across AZs
   - Max 7 instances per AZ per placement group

+- Partitioned placement groups
+  - Different groups (partitions) of EC2 instances
+  - Each partition runs on a different set of hardware

 - No extra charge for using placement groups